zedissime/localizor/README.md

 How ?
 -----

-i18ner provides a simpler way to manage your keys.
+localizor provides a simpler way to manage your keys.
 It uses the folder structure to organize keys in the main translation file.
 Simply create a `.locale.yml` next to the component which needs the translations, the process will take it and update the main translation file.

 For example :